 Detailed instrumentation and control systems have not been considered yet.
 However, it is anticipated that the plant instrumentation and controls would be those required to ensure safe and efficient operation of the reactor and associated systems, and to satisfy NRC's requirements to monitor the in-core conditions within a reasonable level of accuracy.
 Additional instrumentation that would be used strictly for computer code assessment will not be included.
 Instrumentation needed to control a specific experiment, such as thermocouples and flow control valves, would be provided with that experiment.
-Except for the center irradiation loop location, the test facilities have all been shown as off-center in the reflector blocks, so that standard fuel and reflector block handling tools can be used.
-For the center loop, either the loop could be moved to one side of the block, or special handling equipment could be developed to move the reflector blocks.
+Except for the center irradiation loop location, the test facilities have all been shown as off-center in the reflector blocks, so that standard fuel and reflector block handling tools can be used, as discussed in Section 3.5.